 La Rambla & Eating Out

-Instead, take a walk around the off-shooting alley ways, find yourself lost in the streets or come across a plaza which has a great atmosphere for a meal or an afternoon drink.
-This was one of our favorite things to do here.
-Also, check out the St Josep La Boqueria markets near by.
+Instead, take a walk around the off-shooting alleyways, find yourself lost in the streets or come across a plaza which has a great atmosphere for a meal or an afternoon drink.
+This was one of our favourite things to do here.
+Also, check out the St Josep La Boqueria markets nearby.

-La Barclenoneta is a very popular and crowded beach area that features a very long stretch of sand, boardwalk, shops, beach bars, musicians playing on the boardwalk and a general all round great place to chill & people watch.
+La Barceloneta is a very popular and crowded beach area that features a very long stretch of sand, boardwalk, shops, beach bars, musicians playing on the boardwalk and a general all round great place to chill & people watch.
 The restaurants and bars, not surprisingly, are pricey but it’s a great place to have a drink or two.
-Also, don’t be afraid to sun bake topless, the Europeans are very open with this!
+Also, don’t be afraid to sunbake topless, the Europeans are very open with this!

 Blai Tapas Food Crawl